doyeongkim/TIL/Lessons/Week-2/Course03/README.md

 // Prints "Hello, Dave!"
 ```

-    > NOTE
-    >
-    > Strictly speaking, this version of the `greet(person:)` function *does* still return a value, even though no return value is defined.
+$Note$

 Functions without a defined return type return a special value of type `Void`.
 This is simply an empty tuple, which is written as `()`.